 Truthfulness & honesty is the most core principle of ethical communication.
 This means that speaking 99 percent of the truth in a matter - while leaving out one percent of the facts - is not ethical communication, as omitting any detail (intentionally) changes the way that a listener will perceive an event.
 Thus, being 100 percent open and transparent, and hiding nothing, is key in order for all business relationships - whether within a business between its members, or with business and their partners, or even customers - to succeed in the short term and long term.

 Being honest is linked to one’s personal and professional trustworthiness and integrity.
 In a perfect world, all members of an organization would have a positive reputation of honesty, such that listeners never doubt that what they are saying is 100 percent true.
 Within an organization - and between businesses - this type of honest communication can be the difference between a project being completed successfully or not.
-For instance, utilizing ethical communication to be honest about time and/or budget constraints during a board meeting with primary stakeholders can be the difference between the project meeting its goals, or failing due to misunderstandings and/or miscommunication.
+For instance, utilizing ethical communication, to be honest about the time and/or budget constraints during a board meeting with primary stakeholders can be the difference between the project meeting its goals, or failing due to misunderstandings and/or miscommunication.
 Thus, one of the primary goals of ethical communication is to prevent any misunderstandings or instances of miscommunication.

 Consideration for Any Potential Roadblocks